Russell Simpson as Trampas

 Right away, the book was adapted for audiences who preferred to listen and watch than to read.
 In 1904, well-known actor Dustin Farnum appeared as the hero on Broadway in a theatrical version of the story which had been written by Wister with playwright/producer Kirke La Shelle.
 (La Shelle was in fact a son of Wyoming and he started as a journalist there.
 In 1895 he produced the monster theater hit The Wizard of the Nile and made his fortune, following it with other successes, so he was a front-line choice for Wister to collaborate with.)
 Like most people, I have never seen this play, nor, sadly, can I find the text anywhere, so I don’t know how it was different, if it was.
 It was, apparently, a hit anyway.

 Farnum was the natural choice to star when ten years later Cecil B DeMille directed the first silent movie version (Jesse Lasky/Paramount, 1914).
-This was apparently released in a new print in 1994 and although I can’t find it, yet, I hope to do so and review it for my faithful readers some day soon.
+This was released in a new print in 1994 and well worth watching.

 Later, of course, there was the greatest film version, the 1929 talkie starring Gary Cooper, as well as a post-war color version in 1946 starring Joel McCrea, which wasn’t bad but wasn’t as fine as the Coop one.
+And there were even later ones, in 2000 (rather good) and 2014 (poor).
+That's a lot of Virginians.
 You can read reviews of those by clicking on the live links.

 But today I want to talk about the other movie, the 1923 silent starring Kenneth Harlan, which is readily available (e.g. from amazon) in the Lost Silent Classics Collection of DVDs.
 It is eight reels, 84 minutes long.